opetitprestataire/label-studio/docs/source/tags/chat.md

 meta_description: Display and extend chat transcripts; optionally request assistant replies from an LLM.
 Supports message editing controls and min/max limits.
 ---

-The `Chat` tag displays a conversational transcript and lets annotators extend it by adding new messages as they label.
+The `Chat` tag displays a conversational transcript and lets annotators extend it by adding new messages:

-The initial transcript is provided from task data via the `value` attribute.
-[See the example below](#Example-input-data).
+![Screenshot](/images/tags/chat.png)

-Use with the following data types: JSON array of message objects.
+Use with the following data types: JSON array of message objects

 !!! error Enterprise
-    This tag is only available for Label Studio Enterprise users.
+    This tag is only available for Label Studio Enterprise and Starter Cloud users.

-![Screenshot](/images/tags/chat.png)

 ### Use with an LLM